jhpyle/docassemble/_docs/fields.md

 omitted.

 {% include side-by-side.html demo="review-3" %}

+By default, items in a `review` list have the [CSS] class of `bg-secondary-subtle` so that each item is distinguishable from its neighbors.
+However, `note` and `html` items do not have a class.
+Using the `css class` modifier on an item, you can change the [CSS] class of an item.

+{% include side-by-side.html demo="review-10" %}

+In this example, the `favorite_vegetable` item has been given a different background color, and the `note`, which by default is colorless, is given the color `bg-secondary-subtle` so that it matches the other items.

+If you want an item to have no background color, set the `css class` to the name of a class that does not exist or that does not define a background color.

 If you include `note` and `html` as modifiers of an item under the `review` specifier, the text will appear to the right of the item on